kelseykm/vcard4/README.md

 * __vcard4__ supports both ES6 module import/export and commonjs require

-_NB: Functional parameters are referred to as arguments in the documentation_

 ## Property Value Data Types

 * According to the RFC, the standard value data types are: